E4crypt3d/GPU-dataset/README.md

 ## Data Source

-The data in this dataset is collected from various sources, including manufacturer specifications and publicly available information.
-The dataset is for informational and educational purposes and may not always be up-to-date or complete.
+The data in this dataset is collected from [TechPowerUp](https://www.techpowerup.com/) and is for informational and educational purposes.
+Please refer to TechPowerUp for the most up-to-date and accurate GPU specifications.

 If you have any questions or would like to contribute to this dataset, please feel free to contact us.

-**Disclaimer**: This dataset is provided as-is, and we do not make any warranties or guarantees regarding the accuracy or completeness of the data.
-Please verify the information from official sources before making any decisions based on it.